mdarrik/Darrik.dev/README.md

 3. Is there a topic you want to see me write about?
 This is a great place to suggest it!
 Open an issue, I'm always open to some good blogging ideas!

   **`LICENSE`**: The code for my site is licensed under the MIT license.
-The content of my site is __NOT__.
 Feel free to use my site as a starting point for your own, but please use your own content.